 - (1) When the applicant/member is unable to obtain citizenship verification, a reasonable opportunity is afforded the applicant/member to obtain the evidence as well as assistance in doing so.
-A reasonable opportunity is afforded the applicant/member before taking action affecting the individual's eligibility for SoonerCare.
+A reasonable opportunity is afforded the applicant/member before taking action affecting the individual's eligibility for Medicaid.
 The reasonable opportunity time frame usually consists of 60 days.
-In rare instances, the time frame may be extended to a period not to exceed an additional 60 days. - (2) The following methods of verification are the least reliable forms of verification and should only be used as a last resort: - (A) Institutional admission papers from a nursing facility, skilled care facility or other institution.
+In rare instances, the CVU may extend the time frame to a period not to exceed an additional 60 days. - (2) Additional methods of verification are available to the CVU.
+These methods are the least reliable forms of verification and should only be used as a last resort: - (A) Institutional admission papers from a nursing facility, skilled care facility or other institution.
 Admission papers generally show biographical information for the person including place of birth; the record can be used to establish U.S. citizenship when it shows a U.S. place of birth; - (B) Medical (clinic, doctor, or hospital) record created at least five years before the initial application date that indicates a U.S. place of birth.
 For children under 16, the document must have been created near the time of birth.
 Medical records generally show biographical information for the person including place of birth; the record can be used to establish U.S. citizenship when it shows a U.S. place of birth.
 An immunization record is not considered a medical record for purposes of establishing U.S. citizenship;

 - (C) Written affidavit.
 Affidavits are only used in rare circumstances.
 If the verification requirements need to be met through affidavits, the following rules apply: - (i) There must be at least two affidavits by two individuals who have personal knowledge of the event(s) establishing the applicant's/member's claim of citizenship; - (ii) At least one of the individuals making the affidavit cannot be related to the applicant/member; - (iii) In order for the affidavit to be acceptable the persons making them must be able to provide proof of their own citizenship and identity; - (iv) If the individual(s) making the affidavit has information which explains why evidence establishing the applicant's/member's claim or citizenship does not exist or cannot be readily obtained, the affidavit must contain this information as well; - (v) The State must obtain a separate affidavit from the applicant/member or other knowledgeable individual (guardian or representative) explaining why the evidence does not exist or cannot be obtained; and - (vi) The affidavits must be signed under penalty of perjury. - (c) Alienage verification requirements.
-SoonerCare services are provided as listed to the defined groups as indicated in this subsection if they meet all other factors of eligibility. - (1) Eligible aliens (qualified aliens).
-The groups listed in the following subparagraphs are eligible for the full range of SoonerCare services.
-A qualified alien is: - (A) an alien who was admitted to the United States and has resided in the United States for a period greater than five years from the date of entry and who was: - (i) lawfully admitted for permanent residence under the Immigration and Nationality Act; - (ii) paroled into the United States under Section 212(d)(5) of such Act for a period of at least one year; (iii) granted conditional entry pursuant to Section 203(a)(7) of such Act as in effect prior to April 1, 1980; or - (iv) a battered spouse, battered child, or parent or child
+Medicaid services are provided as listed to the defined groups as indicated in this subsection if they meet all other factors of eligibility. - (1) Eligible aliens (qualified aliens).
+The groups listed in the following subparagraphs are eligible for the full range of Medicaid services.
+A qualified alien is: - (A) an alien who was admitted to the United States and has resided in the United States for a period greater than five years from the date of entry and who was: - (i) lawfully admitted for permanent residence under the Immigration and Nationality Act; - (ii) paroled into the United States under Section 212(d)(5) of such Act for a period of at least one year; (iii) granted conditional entry pursuant to Section 203(a)(7) of such Act as in effect prior to April 1, 1980; or - (iv) a battered spouse, battered child, or parent or child of a battered person with a petition under 204(a)(1)(A) or - (B) or 244(a)(3) of the Immigration and Naturalization